uncertainty-toolbox/uncertainty-toolbox/README.md

 cd uncertainty-toolbox
 pip install -e . -r requirements/requirements_dev.txt
 ```
+Note that the previous command requires pip ≥ 21.3.

 To verify correct installation, you can run the [test suite](tests/) via:
 ```bash